gadenbuie/scorecard-db/pkg/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release of data-only package.
+* This is a data-update release of data-only package.